jonmikeli/docs/dotnet/dotnet10-thoughts-and-reflections.md

  - significant improvements in Blazor
  - new libraries and, let's call them "components"

- These new "components" are:
+ Some of these new "components" are:
-  -
+  - Aspire, a great
+  - revamped AI libraries (Microsoft.Agent.Framework and Microsoft.AI.Extensions), providing native and first class AI integration into C# development

+Meny new SDKs have also apeared lately (ex: Copilot GH SDK).

 # Value proposal

-TO COMPLETE